mozilla/send/README.md

 | `npm start`      | Runs the server in development configuration.
 | `npm run build`  | Builds the production assets.
 | `npm run prod`   | Runs the server in production configuration.

 ---

+## Configuration

+The server is configured with environment variables.
+See [server/config.js] for all options and [docs/docker.md](doc/docker.md) for examples.

+---